RottingDivinity/RottingDivinity/README.md

 »┼)➝
 - 19
 - I genuinely can't code for shit so my readme is lowkey ugly but..
 HI!!
+- I only really use this acc for ponytown lolz
-- C+H is welcome as long as you aren't weird about it
+- C+H is welcome as long as you aren't weird about it :D
-- Please don't copy any of my skins.
+- Please don't copy any of my skins!!!!!!!
 - If I don't respond, I'm probably offtab or busy..
 Try Whispering!
 - I like Minecraft (horror mods are my thing rn!) deadlock (but I don't play since my computer cannot run it), hollow knight, look outside, cry of fear, cookie run (crk, crob)..
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⣠⣤⣄⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀